The Graduate School

 Subject matter in this course will vary to in order to promote workshop specific leadership skill acquisition not addressed in other LEAD courses based upon assessed needs.

 LEAD 580.
-Initiating Transformational Change.
+Lead Transformational Change.
 3 Hours.

 This course examines individual and organizational transformation.
 Students will explore how to initiate and support learning, development, and change.